Italian Cycling Holiday

-Take a memorable trip through breath-taking Italian scenery in the beating heart of cycling.
-An Italian cycling holiday doesn’t have to mean training for the Giro d’Italia (Tour of Italy race).
-The key to the Italy’s heart when it comes to cycling is enjoyment with perhaps just a sprinkling of deep, soaring passion!
+Take a memorable cycling trip through breathtaking Italian scenery, stopping for a taste of wine at a vineyard or a leisurely picnic high up on the hillside.
+An Italian cycling holiday doesn’t have to mean training for the Giro d’Italia (Tour of Italy race) The key to cycling in Italy is enjoyment.

-Slow and gentle, or exhilarating and thigh-burning, cycling in Italy is always a passionate affair.
-Whether pedalling through olive groves, sunflower fields and vineyards, meandering through medieval villages or puffing through spectacular mountainous scenery glimpsing sparkling seas far below, the mantra is bello in sella (beautiful in the saddle) on an Italian cycling holiday.
+Whether pedaling through olive groves, sunflower fields and vineyards, meandering through medieval villages or puffing through spectacular mountains, the mantra is bello in sella (beautiful in the saddle) on an Italian cycling holiday.

-It’s no secret that many operators name Italy as the numero uno destination for cycling holidays nowadays.
+Many tour operators name Italy as the numero uno destination for cycling holidays.
 Our specialist tour operators will transport your bags, mercifully freeing up panniers for your own rich pickings, allowing you to drink in the landscape and pedal (or push) to your heart’s content.

-A self-guided tour allows you to cycle at your own pace, with high-quality bikes, route notes and maps supplied on a tried and tested route, safe in the knowledge that at the end of the day you will relax in a warm, welcoming hotel and be treated to a sumptuous dinner.
-All the tours give the option to choose between shorter and easier or longer and hillier itineraries.
+A self-guided tour allows you to cycle at your own pace, with high-quality bikes, route notes and maps supplied on a tried and tested route, then relax in a warm, welcoming hotel at the end of the day and be treated to a sumptuous dinner.
+Most tours give the option to choose between shorter and easier, or longer and hillier itineraries.

-In Tuscany, endless opportunities for two-wheeled parades await.
-Pisa’s Campo dei Miracoli (Field of Miracles) is the starting point for discovery tours along quiet country lanes past Vinci, home of the famous Leonardo, past the wetlands at Fucecchio where you have a bird’s eye view of countless winged species, then onwards to Florence.
-You also have the opportunity of enjoying two days out of the saddle exploring the beautiful walled-city of Lucca.
+Endless opportunities for two-wheeled holidays await in Tuscany.
+Pisa’s Campo dei Miracoli (Field of Miracles) is the starting point for a tour along quiet country lanes, past Vinci, home of the famous Leonardo, past the wetlands at Fucecchio, and onward to Florence.
+You also have the opportunity to enjoy two days out of the saddle, exploring the beautiful walled-city of Lucca.

-Ferrara is also a wonderful, walled town and is one of Italy’s most cycle-friendly destinations.
-You could saddle up and visit here as part of a Guided Bike and Boat holiday to some of Northern Italy’s most enticing cities including Mantova, following the great River Po and ending up in the unique floating city, Venice.
+A wonderful, walled town, Ferrara and is one of Italy’s most cycle-friendly destinations.
+You could saddle up and visit here as part of a Guided Bike and Boat holiday to some of Northern Italy’s most enticing cities including Mantova, following the great River Po, ending in Venice.
 By day picnic by the riverbank, by night re-join the boat in your en suite cabin, and, after a gastronomic feast, be lulled to sleep by the rhythmic lapping of water.

-Riccione in the Adriatic is becoming a biking mecca with exhilarating routes running by the sparkling Adriatic sea and meandering off into the green, lush hinterland.
-Here you could be based in one hotel with sociable group rides organised every day – suitable for all abilities, from families to slow and steady leisure cyclists, to fast pedallers and those on the club circuit.
+Riccione is becoming a biking mecca with exhilarating routes that pass by the sparkling Adriatic sea and into the lush green countryside.
+Here you could be based in one hotel with sociable group rides organised every day – suitable for all abilities, from families to slow-and-steady leisure cyclists, to fast pedalers and those on the club circuit.

-Farther south, the land of the ‘Mezzogiorno’ (midday sun) starts, as the Romans say, at the first petrol station south of the capital.
-The refreshing countryside of Lazio, known since ancient times as an extension of the Eternal City, is the perfect escape for immersion into a tapestry of olive groves, vineyards, volcanic lakes, gardens and reminders of the proud Etruscans.
+The refreshing countryside of Lazio, known since ancient times as an extension of the Eternal City, is the perfect escape into the olive groves, vineyards, volcanic lakes, and gardens that dot the landscape.

-In Puglia, at the tip of Italy’s ‘heel’, a cycling tour here takes you past vineyards, golden beaches, castles and ‘trulli’.
-Truly unique, the conical dwellings around Alberobello are mysterious and magical in their lovely, picturesque setting.
-And, after a gentle ride along pathways through wheat-scented hills, the spectacle of the ‘sassi’ houses built into the rocks at Basilicata’s Matera, is nothing short of breathtaking.
+In Puglia, at the tip of Italy’s ‘heel’, a cycling tour takes you past vineyards, golden beaches, castles and ‘trulli’.
+Truly unique, the conical dwellings around Alberobello are mysterious and magical.
+After a gentle ride through wheat-scented hills, the spectacle of the ‘sassi’ houses built into the rocks at Basilicata’s Matera is breathtaking.

-In Sicily you could follow the trail around the flat coastal plains and vineyards around Marsala in the west, marvelling at the dazzlingly white salt lakes or attempt the steep ascent to medieval hilltop Erice with its fabulous vistas – or if quads, calves and thighs are burning, just take the funivia that whisks you up in 12 minutes.
-Or plunge into the fabulous Baroque of eastern Sicily and the UNESCO World Heritage sites hewn from honey-coloured stone.
+Follow the trail around the coastal plains and vineyards of Marsala in the west, marveling at the white salt lakes.
+Then, attempt the steep ascent to medieval hilltop Erice with its fabulous vistas – or just take the funivia that whisks you up in 12 minutes.
+You’ll also have a chance to see the fabulous Baroque of eastern Sicily and the UNESCO World Heritage sites.

-In Sardinia enjoy the best of both worlds in a Boat and Bike Tour, marvelling at the turquoise waters in the north west of the island by day and living aboard a two-masted boat by night.
-Cycle from the fabled Costa Smeralda to islands within islands – the Arcipelago delle Maddalena and Caprera – the former home of Garibaldi.
-Keep a watchful eye out for shy goats and wild boar that just might stray across your path.
-Or head for the south west to ride among empty beaches and abandoned mines in total freedom, in ‘A Mine of Memories’.
+The perfect way to cycle Sardinia is on a Boat and Bike Tour, where you’ll marveling at the turquoise waters in the north west of the island by day and living aboard a two-masted boat by night.
+Cycle from the fabled Costa Smeralda to islands within islands – the Arcipelago delle Maddalena and Caprera.
+Keep an eye out for goats and wild boar.
+Or ride along the empty beaches and abandoned mines in the south west.